pentacledotai/defi-learning/atomics/hold.md

 e.g. Turkey or Venezuela.
 Other cryptoassets can have different use-cases; Ether, for example, is needed to run the various dApps built on the Ethereum network.

+## Rewards

+Cryptocurrencies backed by blockchain technologies have various benefits over fiat money.
+Some people buy them as investment or saving vehicles, speculating that their value is going to increase in the future.
+Others may turn to them because traditional banks are unreliable or less convenient than cryptocurrencies.

+A traditional wire transfer between countries, for example, can take several days or more.
+Blockchain-native stablecoins allow people to do similar value transactions within a few minutes, without the added risk of price instability.

 ## Risk implications

 As a nascent asset class, cryptocurrencies are infamous for their high volatility.
 Even though early investors in